-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (209) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of 4%) times a recovery factor of 0.50 (for a species of unknown status with no known fishery mortality; Wade and Angliss 1997), resulting in a PBR of 2.1 offshore killer whales per year.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size (361) $\underline{\text{times}}$ one half the default maximum net growth rate for cetaceans (1⁄2 of 4%) $\underline{\text{times}}$ a recovery factor of 0.50 (for a species of unknown status with no known fishery mortality; Wade and Angliss 1997), resulting in a PBR of 3.6 offshore killer whales per year.

-HUMAN-CAUSED MORTALITY AND SERIOUS INJURY Fishery Information
+HUMAN-CAUSED MORTALITY AND SERIOUS INJURYFishery Information

 A summary of information on fisheries that may take animals from this killer whale stock is shown in Table 1.
 More detailed information on these fisheries is provided in Appendix 1.
-In the California drift gillnet fishery, no offshore killer whales have been observed entangled (Julian 1997; Julian and Beeson 1998; Cameron and Forney 1999), but one killer whale from the Eastern North Pacific Transient Stock was observed taken in 1995, and offshore killer whales may also occasionally be entangled.
+In the California drift gillnet fishery, no offshore killer whales have been observed entangled (Julian 1997; Julian and Beeson 1998; Cameron and Forney 1999, 2000; Carretta 2001, 2002), but one killer whale from the Eastern North Pacific Transient Stock was observed taken in 1995, and offshore killer whales may also occasionally be entangled.
 Additional potential sources of killer whale mortality are set gillnets and longlines.
 In California, an observer program between July 1990 and December 1994 monitored 5-15% of all sets in the large mesh (>3.5") set gillnet fishery for halibut and angel sharks, and no killer whales were observed taken.
 Based on observations for longline fisheries in other regions (i.e. Alaska; Yano and Dahlheim 1995), fishery interactions may also occur with U.S. West coast pelagic longline fisheries, but no such interactions have been documented to date.

 Table 1.
 Summary of available information on the incidental mortality and injury of killer whales (Eastern North Pacific Offshore Stock) in commercial fisheries that might take this species.
-Mean annual takes are based on 1994-98 data unless noted otherwise.
+Mean annual takes are based on 1997-2001 data unless noted otherwise.

-Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality Estimated Annual Mortality Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer data 1994 1995 1996 1997 1998 17.9% 15.6% 12.4% 23.0% 20.0% 0 0 0 0 0 0 0 0 0 0 01 Minimum total annual takes 0
+Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality Estimated Annual Mortality Mean Annual Takes (CV in parentheses)

+CA/OR thresher observer 1997 23.0% 0 0

+shark/swordfish drift data 1998 20.0% 0 0

+gillnet fishery 1999 20.0% 0 0 0

+2000 22.9% 0 0

+2001 20.4% 0 0

+Minimum total annual takes 0